Lenox2Linux/homelab-network-architecture/README.md

 Ubuntu Server host running the Wazuh monitoring platform using Docker.

 **MacBook Pro 2012**
-Kali Linux attacker system used for scanning, testing, and network analysis.
+Kali Linux attacker system used for network scanning, testing, and packet analysis.

 **MacBook Air**
 Ubuntu endpoint used as a monitored lab system that generates logs and security events.